 A member of a Medicare health plan must be a U.S. citizen or lawfully present in the United States.
-Medicare (the Centers for Medicare & Medicaid Services) will notify Aetna Medicare Plan (PPO) if you are not eligible to remain a member on this basis.
-Aetna Medicare Plan (PPO) must disenroll you if you do not meet this requirement.
+Medicare (the Centers for Medicare & Medicaid Services) will notify Aetna Medicare Advantage for Rural Carrier Benefit Plan if you are not eligible to remain a member on this basis.
+Aetna Medicare Advantage for Rural Carrier Benefit Plan must disenroll you if you do not meet this requirement.